A. Mortgages

 6.2 Does the local law allow for the enforcement of arbitral awards or foreign judgements without review?

-In general, PRC courts recognise and enforce the foreign arbitration awards as long as this aligns with existing treaties, e.g. the New York Convention, or is based on the principles of reciprocity.
+• In general, PRC courts recognise and enforce the foreign arbitration awards as long as this aligns with existing treaties, e.g. the New York Convention, or is based on the principles of reciprocity.
 The PRC Civil Procedure Law authorises recognition and enforcement of foreign judgements based on either a treaty obligation or a finding of reciprocity.
 Up till now, China has not yet acceded to the Hague Convention.
 Given the above, the choice of foreign court to resolve disputes is not recommended in a China-related transaction.

-In addition, it should be noted that for certain subject matters, PRC law is applied mandatorily, e.g. disputes related to property rights of real estate or a pledge of rights where such assets are located in the PRC.
+• In addition, it should be noted that for certain subject matters, PRC law is applied mandatorily, e.g. disputes related to property rights of real estate or a pledge of rights where such assets are located in the PRC.
 Under PRC law, disputes related to property rights (e.g. mortgage rights) of real estate in the PRC are exclusively within the jurisdiction of PRC courts if the parties concerned choose court to resolve disputes.
-However, parties to the dispute may choose foreign arbitration to resolve the disputes within the exclusive jurisdiction of PRC courts.
+However, parties to the dispute may choose foreign arbitration to resolve the disputes to exclude the exclusive jurisdiction of PRC courts.

 6.3 How can that security be enforced?
 Can it be sold to a third party?
 Is it possible for a secured party to appoint receivers/liquidators, and if so, how and what are their powers?
 Can security be enforced directly without recourse to the courts and are private sales of security possible?
 Does it have to be sold by auction?